 If the complainant is not satisfied with the outcome of their complaint they can phone ASQA 1300 701801.

-1.The complainant is requested to document the issue on the Complaints Form and Train Safe NT will acknowledge receipt of a Complaint Form within seven (7) days.
+1.The complainant is requested to document the issue on the Complaints Form and Train Safe NT will acknowledge receipt of a Complaint Form within seven (7) days in writing.

 2.The Director of Train Safe NT will address every complaint and the complainant will be informed of the outcome by email or mail within fourteen (14) days of lodging the Complaints Form.
 Every complainant will be informed and advised of how to contest the decision, if they are not satisfied with the outcome.